Yandex Cloud

 • Click Create.

 Delegation is the transfer of authority from the registrar's servers to yours.
-For a domain, NS resource records are created (ns1.yandexcloud.net and ns2.yandexcloud.net).
+For a domain, NS resource records (ns1.yandexcloud.net and ns2.yandexcloud.net) are created.

 To delegate a domain, specify its DNS servers in the registrar's account.

 Delegation does not take effect immediately.
-It normally takes internet service providers up to 24 hours (86400 seconds) to update records.
-This depends on the TTL value which determines how long domain records are cached.
+Internet provider servers normally update records within 24 hours (86,400 seconds).
+This depends on the TTL value which specifies how long domain records are cached.

-You can verify domain delegation using the Whois service or the dig utility:
+You can check domain delegation using Whois or the dig utility:

 dig +short NS example.com